bgroveben/DataScienceFromScratch/README.md

 ### Copyright 2015 Joel Grus, 978-1-4919-0142-7

-### Sources that have proven useful for quick reference are [How to Think Like a Computer Scientist: Learning with Python 3] (http://openbookproject.net/thinkcs/python/english3e/index.html) as well as [Dive Into Python] (http://www.diveintopython.net/toc/index.html).
+### Sources that have proven useful for quick reference are [How to Think Like a Computer Scientist: Learning with Python] (http://www.openbookproject.net/thinkcs/python/english2e/) as well as [Dive Into Python] (http://www.diveintopython.net/toc/index.html).

 ### Confused?
 Running the code through the visualizer at [pythontutor.com] (http://www.pythontutor.com/visualize.html#mode=edit) helps (sometimes, anyway).